 All individual material related party transactions shall be approved by at least two-thirds (2/3) vote of the Company's BOD, with at least a majority of the independent directors voting to approve the material related party transactions.
 In case that a majority of the independent directors' vote is not secured, the material related party transaction may be ratified by the vote of the stockholders representing at least two-thirds of the outstanding capital stock.
 For aggregate related party transactions within a 12-month period that breaches the materiality threshold of 10% of the Company's total assets based on the latest financial statements, the same board approval would be required for the transactions that meet and exceeds the materiality threshold covering the same related party.

-The summary of the Company's transactions and corresponding outstanding balances with its related parties as of and for the years ended December 31, 2023, 2022 and 2021 are presented below.
+The summary of the Company's transactions and corresponding outstanding balances with its related parties as of and for the years ended December 31, 2024, 2023 and 2022 are presented in the succeeding page.